alistairjordan/lorawan-balloon/README.md

 This one needs research.
 I just picked the smallest, lightest camera I had on hand (It came from a ESP32 kit).
 Might not be the best solution power wise.
 This section might need an update.

-*Update, who uses a 20 Pin non-conformant MIPI/CSI interface on a dev board?!?
+*Update*, who uses a 20 Pin non-conformant MIPI/CSI interface on a dev board?!?
 Luckfox..
 Otherwise the best dev board i've ever worked with :/

 ## Notes on design documentation and Source code